Remgax/towerofmadness/Documents/Tower of Madness - About the Games Conception.md

 ## 2D or 3D?
 Which?
 And why?

-I choose 3D because It's more close to those games that I mentioned and got the inspiration from.
+I've chosen 3D because It's more close to those games that I mentioned and got the inspiration from.
 The game will be focusing on top down view with 3D elements.
 A lot of my assets will be produced in PhotoShop, and Maya.

 ## What engine do you use for the game?